Couple speaks to one another as wife types on laptop

 There are a variety of factors that can influence your credit limit, including:

-• Current income, debts, and your debt-to-income ratio (DTI), which compares the total amount you owe to what you earn;
+• Your debt-to-income ratio (DTI), which compares the total amount you owe across credit accounts to the total amount you earn

 How credit limits affect your credit score

-In addition, other factors like credit utilization rate may be taken into consideration.
-So, for example, if your balance is around $500 and you have a high credit limit, such as $5,000, your credit utilization ratio will be low (10%), and that can be beneficial to your credit score.
-If your credit limit is only $1,000, and you have the same $500 balance, your credit ratio will be higher (50%), which could lead to a lower credit score.
+So, for example, if your credit card balance is $500 and you have a $5,000 credit limit, your credit utilization ratio will be low (10%), which is better for your credit score.
+But if your credit limit is only $1,000, the same $500 balance results in a higher credit utilization ratio (50%), which could lead to a lower credit score.

 How can I increase my credit limit?

-You may be able to access more credit by requesting a higher credit limit.
+You may be able to access additional credit by requesting a credit card limit increase from your card issuer.

 If your credit needs have changed since you first got your card, you may be able to make a case for a credit limit increase by reaching out to your credit card’s customer service department or going to the credit card issuer’s website to make the request online.